 - Staff who spoke with us were happy in their roles.
-In addition, radiography students and new members of staff said that they felt supported by their colleagues - We found staff to be respectful, professional and kind toward patients throughout our inspection - Most patients said that they had received clear information which helped them to understand the risks and benefits of their X-ray procedure/treatment
+In addition, radiography students and new members of staff said that they felt supported by their colleagues - We found staff to be respectful, professional and kind toward patients throughout our inspection - Most patients said that they had received clear information which helped them to understand the risks and benefits of their X-ray procedure/treatment - Efforts had been made to develop the skills of radiographers working in the department, to enable them to perform extended roles.

-1 The definition of employer under IR(ME)R regulations is someone other than an employee who, in the course of a trade of business carries out, or engages others to carry out, medical exposures or practical aspects.
+&lt;sup>1 The definition of employer under IR(ME)R regulations is someone other than an employee who, in the course of a trade of business carries out, or engages others to carry out, medical exposures or practical aspects.
 In the case of NHS facilities, the employer, is usually the Chief Executive.